Meet Our Graduate Students

 My focus is on extending the current state-of-the-art in health management technologies for cyber-physical systems to include system-level prognostics, predictive maintenance and decision making.
 I spent the summer of 2019 as an intern at NASA Ames Research Center, developing a system-level prognostics framework for UAV powertrain systems as well as constructing a hardware-in-the-loop testbed.
 Recently, I was awarded a prestigious NASA Fellowship, which will support my PhD thesis research on resource-constrained decision making under uncertainty.
 I was one of five major university recipients of this fellowship.

 I really enjoy travelling, especially to places off the beaten path.
 From hiking the Salkantay Pass to Machu Picchu in Peru and drinking snake wine in the dim-lit back alleys of Saigon, to presenting at world class technology expositions and visiting the Khalifa Tower in Dubai, I’ve been to a lot of places and done a lot of things.
 For me, life is all about experiences, and “real” life is experienced in “real” life, not witnessed through a phone screen.
-I also enjoy scuba diving, and just this summer I attained the PADI rank of master diver.
-I plan to continue my training.
+I also enjoy scuba diving, and in the summer of 2020 I attained the PADI rank of master diver.
 Diving is so fun and rewarding and goes hand-in-hand with travelling.
 Most of all, there is nothing like being 129 feet under the sea and looking out from the shelf into the deep blue, the real deep blue, and truly understanding how small you are (both literally and figuratively).

 Learn more about our Computer Science Ph.D. program.